brandonrford/brandonrford.github.io/pages/privacy.md

 Information collected by the Site is deleted in a timely manner.
 Any information manually sent will be deleted as soon as the matter is resolved.
 Any information automatically collected is kept for two (2) months and then deleted.
 You can request your data be purged at any time, and to comply with California law, a page will be provided showing the number of purge requests from California residents.
 To submit a purge request, please contact me at brandon@brandonsvoid.com

 ## Privacy Policy Changes

 Occasionally I may change this Privacy Policy.
 You will be notified of these changes.

 ## Cookie Policy

 Cookies are small pieces of data stored on your computer or device as text files and loaded into your browser.
 They are used to remember you and your preferences.
-For example, there is only one required cookie needed for you to use the Site.
-That is the cookie that stores your cookie preferences.
+For example, there is only a few required cookies needed for you to use the Site.
+The first one is the cookie that stores your cookie preferences on my side.
 Without this cookie, it would be impossible to follow the law.
 So, the Site collects this information and keeps it stored for 31 days.
 This cookie is identified as "cookie-notice-dismissed-bradonsvoid.com".
+Then, there a couple of cookies Google uses on their side to store your decision.
+Like the cookie for my side, Google's cookies are also necessary for compliance with the law and are thus mandatory.

 Analytics and advertising also use cookies.
 These cookies are optional.